 - Any other individuals necessarily identified in the course of police enquiries and activity.

-Cheshire Constabulary will only use appropriate personal data necessary to fulfill a particular purpose or purposes.
+Cheshire Constabulary will only use appropriate personal data necessary to fulfil a particular purpose or purposes

 In order to carry out the purposes described in section 1 (above) Cheshire Constabulary may obtain, use and disclose (see section 7) personal data relating to or consisting of the following: